Docker basic concepts, definition and utility.

 2. Start an app container (run)

-Run the application in a container: docker run
+Run the application in a container: docker run with the name of the

 tag image previously created: docker -dp 127.0.0.1:3000:3000 run my-app